sonnydavidson/SonnyDavidsonT2A2/README.md

 ## R7 - Detail any third party services that your app will use
-This application does not use any third party services
+This application does not use any third party services.
+All that is used is flask some other imports to make everything run smoothly.

 ## R8 - Describe your projects models in terms of the relationships they have with each other